POtOSoftware/Project-Poop-Shit/README.md

 # Project-Poop-Shit
-Project Poop Shit (Working Title) is a game I'm working on and if you're seeing this repo something is seriously wrong.
+Project Poop Shit (Working Title) is an old forever work in progress game that I will probably never finish it but here it is.
+If you're a super fan I guess you can check it out